Welcome to Prague

 Race & Ethnicity

 The Czech Republic is not as ethnically diverse as other European nations, though there are some minority groups (primarily Roma and Vietnamese communities).
 As a result, students may hear racially insensitive comments or experience other occurrences of casual racism in their daily lives— whether that’s in the classroom, at internship placement sites, or just around the city.
-Black students in particular may experience more staring and other uncomfortable situations, as has been previously reported to staff.
 While Prague is a more open and progressive city relative to Eastern Europe, the local language and culture of the Czech Republic is not equipped with the same levels of political correctness that students may be accustomed to in the US.
 As such, students may find local attitudes to be more brusque, and they may be on the receiving end of blunt questions or remarks.
+Latine and Black students in particular may experience more staring and other uncomfortable situations (as has been previously reported to staff) due to there being fewer people of color in the city.
+Direct staring in general is considered more of a societal norm and will often occur for anything different from the status quo, including anyone dressed more eccentrically.

-Generally speaking, the atmosphere toward LGBTQ issues and individuals in Prague is positive and the Czech Republic is considered to be the most open among Eastern European countries.
-It is unlikely that students will encounter direct issues regarding LGBTQ identities, as many Czech people tend to view this as a deeply personal topic.
-Many local activists view the country’s relative tolerance as more indifferent rather than born of malice, which can be surprising for American students to experience.
-Registered partnerships for same-sex couples have been legal for over a decade in the Czech Republic, and anti-discrimination laws are long established for protections regarding employment, education, housing, and access to goods and services.
-Prague boasts many supportive events and communities that are open to all, including the annual Prague Pride Parade, the Mezipatra Queer Film Festival, and the Queer Yeye Festival.
+Generally speaking, the atmosphere toward LGBTQ+ issues and individuals in Prague is positive and the Czech Republic is considered to be the most open among Eastern European countries.
+It is unlikely that students will encounter direct issues regarding LGBTQ+ identities, as many Czech people tend to view this as a deeply personal topic.
+Many local activists view the country’s relative tolerance as a more of a general indifference, which can be surprising for American students to experience.
+Registered partnerships for same-sex couples have been legal since 2006 in the Czech Republic, and anti-discrimination laws are long established for protections regarding employment, education, housing, and access to goods and services.
+Prague boasts many supportive events and communities that are open to all, including the annual Prague Pride Parade, the Mezipatra Queer Film Festival, and the Queer Eye Festival.

 Gender

-The local culture is in the earlier stages of awareness and acceptance towards gender diversity, but it is not yet on part with what students may be accustomed to at home.
+The local culture is in the earlier stages of awareness and acceptance towards gender diversity, but it is not yet on par with what students may be accustomed to around the US.
 Linguistically, students that identify outside of the gender binary may find the Czech language slightly challenging due to its gendered pronouns.
 However, Prague is home to many annual events that promote empowerment, social justice, and social changes to support gender diverse communities.

 Religion

 The Czech Republic is largely atheistic, but Christianity (Catholicism, specifically) is the dominant religious practice.
 There are also Jewish and Muslim communities, as well as other faiths and places of worship.
-Due to the region’s refugee crisis, there has been some negative response toward Islam—though this is usually met with opposition as well.
+Due to the region’s refugee situation, there has been some negative response toward Islam—though this is usually met with opposition as well.
+Students who wish to practice their religion while in Prague should discuss the matter with staff during orientation.

 Cost of Living

 Relative to the US and other countries in Europe, the cost of living in Prague is considerably more affordable.
-An average meal typically costs below 10 USD.
+In general, things like food, toiletries, and household goods are cheaper than in the United States, but clothes and tech are typically more expensive.
 Past students have mentioned that establishing and adhering to a budget at the beginning of the term was a strategy that helped manage any financial stress.
-Check out a budget sheet to get an idea of what life in Prague might look like financially for a semester or summer.
+Check out a budget sheet to get an idea of what life in Prague might look like financially.

 Accommodations Abroad